ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

   $$R_x(v)= S(x \odot exp(v \oslash x))$$

-Where $\odot$ and $\oslash$ are the elementwise (Hadamard) product and division, respectively.
+where $\odot$ and $\oslash$ are the elementwise (Hadamard) product and division, respectively.

-The [Sinkhorn-Knopp iteration](https://en.wikipedia.org/wiki/Sinkhorn%27s_theorem) $S$ computes a diagonal scaling of a positive matrix such that its rows and columns are normalized (i.e. a doubly-stochastic matrix).
+In the retraction formula above, the [Sinkhorn-Knopp iteration](https://en.wikipedia.org/wiki/Sinkhorn%27s_theorem) $S$ computes a diagonal scaling of a positive matrix such that its rows and columns are normalized (i.e. a doubly-stochastic matrix).

 ## First-order optimization on manifolds